 The Modern Game

-Modern polo began in northern India, where the game, being played by Manipur tribesmen, was first seen by westerners.
+Modern polo originated in Manipur, a northeastern state of India.
 The Silchar Polo Club was founded in 1859 by British military officers and tea planters, after Lieutenant Joe Sherer saw the locals playing polo and said, “We must learn the game!”
 From India, polo spread as fast as its enthusiasts could travel, appearing in Malta in 1868, England in 1869, Ireland in 1870, Argentina in 1872 and Australia in 1874.